isc-psulin/pyiris-iceberg/README.md

 6. install sqlite3

 __Setup environment__
-1. Generate a json config file.
-This also generates a .env file that points to this config files location
-   1. python scripts/generate_configs.py
-2. Create a /tmp/iceberg directory, or change the locations in the config for local files
+1. Create a /tmp/iceberg directory, or change the location in the config for local files
-3. Load data into sqlite
+2. Load data into sqlite
    1. sqlite3 /tmp/iceberg/test.db < data/devdata.sql

 __CLI command list__